SoftwareSachin/ShareXConnect/replit.md

 # Overview

-ShareX is a comprehensive academic project management platform designed for educational institutions.
+ShareXConnect is a comprehensive academic project management platform designed for educational institutions.
 The application facilitates student project creation, collaboration, and faculty review workflows.
 Students can create and manage academic projects with various visibility settings, while faculty members can review, grade, and provide feedback.
 The platform includes features for project discovery, collaboration through comments and contributors, and a star system for bookmarking projects.

 ## Recent Changes